 1. Dish Soap And Baking Soda

-When dish soap and baking soda is used in combination it can be very effective at removing hair dye stains.
+When dish soap and baking soda are used in combination it can be very effective at removing hair dye stains.
 It’s especially great for surfaces as well such as wood.

-Well, a mild dish soap works by dissolving the dye particles while the abrasiveness of the baking soda acts as an exfoliator to further enhance the effectiveness of the soap.
+Well, mild dish soap works by dissolving the dye particles while the abrasiveness of the baking soda acts as an exfoliator to further enhance the effectiveness of the soap.